-Multidisciplinary systems biology approaches are necessary for analyzing disparate types of genome-scale data to enable a deeper understanding of biological systems embedded within both plants and microbes.
+Multidisciplinary systems biology approaches are necessary for analyzing disparate types of genome-scale data to enable a deeper understanding of plant and microbial systems.
 Recent advances in the integration of computational biology with omics-enabled analytical technologies allow complex biological networks to be dynamically modeled and displayed.
 Genomics and systems-level predictive understanding of biological systems, pioneered by the Genomic Science program, are uncovering foundational design rules that govern system behavior to the extent that rational genome-scale redesign of organisms is becoming possible.
 Also referred to as "synthetic biology," this new but rapidly developing field already is providing novel tools for collaborating teams of biologists and chemical engineers to construct biological systems and organisms that address unique challenges and enhance understanding of complex biological systems.

 The merging of biology, chemistry, physics, and engineering has the potential to transform fundamental and applied science by shedding light on the basic principles of biological system organization and evolution.
 This understanding can then be used to extend and enhance the capabilities of natural organisms to solve significant practical problems associated with the production of biofuels and related coproducts from renewable biomass.
 Extensive modification of existing networks or design of specific synthetic systems can both advance the understanding of biological systems and provide novel tools for interrogating basic biological function.
 Just as early trial and error in airplane design refined the understanding of fundamental fluid dynamics laws and enabled today's fully automated designs, iterative design cycles in biology will reveal the complex interconnections among biological laws, experimental observations of biological systems, and design of new biological behaviors.